sleclercq/mtgox-java/README.md

     mvn install assembly:single

-The default example can be run from the command-line with the following.
-Make sure to have mtgox.properties in the current directory with your API key and secret.
+The default example can be run from the command-line as follows.
+Make sure also that the current directory  contains the file mtgox.properties (described below) containing your API key and secret.

     java -jar mtgox-java/target/mtgox-0.1.7-SNAPSHOT-jar-with-dependencies.jar